tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Filters.md

 A filter attribute cannot have constructor dependencies provided by the DI container because constructors in attributes are used in providing parameters to the attribute.

-There are other attibutes though that can be used, in place of filter attributes, that can apply filters to controller classes or action methods and that they support constructor dependencies provided from the DI container.
+There are other attributes though that can be used, in place of filter attributes, that can apply filters to controller classes or action methods and that they support constructor dependencies provided from the DI container.

 - [ServiceFilterAttribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.servicefilterattribute)
 - [TypeFilterAttribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.typefilterattribute)